The Truth About “Free” Termite Inspections

 Some homes and buildings have had termite control measures, and there is no evidence of an active termite infestation.
 In these cases, ask the seller for the termite warranty, and have this it transferred to you.
 Most banks will accept this transferred termite warranty.

-The question often arises as to whether termites found outside a home or building constitutes termite activity that must be reported to the bank.
+The question often arises as to whether termite found outside a home or building constitutes termite activity that must be reported to the bank.
 Some banks do not require evidence of termite control measures if the termite activity is outside the home or building.
 The termite activity will be reported on the termite form, and it is up to the bank mortgage underwriter to determine if termite control measures are necessary.